 - Hong Kong's spectacles companies specialise in making medium to high-end frames.
-They mainly produce for overseas buyers and renowned international brands on an OEM and/or ODM basis with their manufacturing bases on the Chinese mainland.
+They mainly produce for overseas buyers and renowned international brands on an OEM and/or ODM basis with their manufacturing bases in mainland China.

-- Hong Kong was the world’s third largest exporter of spectacles and frames after the Chinese mainland and Italy in 2015.
-In the first five months of 2017, Hong Kong’s total exports of spectacles, lens and frames increased by 7% year-on-year to HK$8.9 billion.
+- Hong Kong was the world’s third-largest exporter of spectacles and frames after mainland China and Italy in 2017.
+In the first half of 2019, Hong Kong’s total exports of spectacles, lenses and frames slid by 1% year-on-year to HK$10.3 billion.
 The EU and the US, accounting for nearly 60% of the total, were the two biggest markets.

 - Facing keen competition from indigenous Chinese companies, Hong Kong companies strive to improve their quality and design by using advanced technology to uphold competitiveness.
 Technological advancement allows the use of lighter, more durable and environmentally-friendlier materials.

 - Fashion and designer labels often promote their collection of spectacles and frames as fashion-forward accessories.
 The trends ahead are expected to feature transparency, double-bridge design, round frames and vintage nude colours.

 Hong Kong's spectacles makers specialise in making medium to high-end frames.
 They are able to cope with small orders and offer an extensive range of frame designs.
 Hong Kong companies are traditionally strong in making plastic spectacles frames, which include hand-made cellulose acetate frames, rimless nylon frames, and injection-moulded frames.
 They also produce metal frames made of rolled gold, aluminium alloy, brass, stainless steel, silver, titanium and mixtures of metals.